ArenKDesai/Aren-s-Notes/graphics shaders.md

 Typically, this information is **screen-space position**, vertex-lit color, and the screen-space normal.

 This information is interpolated for a triangle and sent to the rasterizer.

+### Fragment Processing Unit
+This process objecet information and fragment infromation and outputs fragment information.